mcu-tools/mcuboot/docs/ecdsa.md

 This document proposes a multi-stage approach, to give a transition period.

-  - First, add a `--valid-ecdsa` argument to the sign command in `imgtool.py`.
+  - First, add a `--no-pad-sig` argument to the sign command in `imgtool.py`.
 Without this, the images will be padded with the existing scheme, and with the argument, the ecdsa will be encoded without any padding.
+The `--pad-sig` argument will also be accepted, but this will initially be the default.

   - MCUboot will be modified to allow unpadded signatures right away.
     The existing EC256 implementations will still work (with or